Crews battle huge fire on seafront

 Fire crews have been fighting a blaze on the seafront at Seaton Carew on Teesside.

-Seven engines were sent to the derelict Longscar Centre at 20:00 BST on Tuesday with firefighters at the scene until shortly before 05:00 BST.
+Seven engines went to the derelict Longscar Centre at 20:00 BST on Tuesday with firefighters at the scene until shortly before 05:00 BST.

 -